+(c) (d)

 Figure 5.
-Spatial distribution of correlation coefficients within 50-60N, and 40-55E gridded 0.5x0.5 net between residual (no trend) tree-ring 13C_UVRT and averaged June-July-August (JJA) reference evapotranspiration (a), differences between maximal and minimal air temperature (Tmax-min) (b), precipitation (c) and cloud fraction (d) computed for the period from 1980-2020.
+Spatial distribution of correlation coefficients within 50-60N, and 40-55E gridded 0.5x0.5 net between detrended tree-ring 13Cptrw from UVRT and averaged June-July-August (JJA) reference evapotranspiration (a), differences between maximal and minimal air temperature (Tmax-min) (b), precipitation (c) and cloud fraction (d) computed for the period from 1980-2020.
 Right vertical scales represent correlation coefficients within the range from − 0.6 (dark blue, negative correlations) to +0.6 (dark red, positive correlations) with the P < 0.1.

 4. Discussion

+The oil and gas industry started to be developed in the Tatarstan Republic, at UVRT site since 1943 [19] and in 1970s reaches the maximum in oil extraction, which was recorded in 13Cptw the pine forests.
+Recently the oil and gas production was increased by 3.5 % compared to the past.
+Further increase of oil and gas production is expected in near future [33].
+Accelerating rate of GHG emissions will undouble will change the environment, biodiversity and humans’ health.
+Only accidents in which a large volume of hydrocarbons released into soil or water are evaluated so far.
+Therefore, our pioneering study is highlighting how trees could respond to oil and gas development infrastructure near to the deposit and in remote sites location of the region.
+Therefore, understanding the mechanisms behind of local hydrocarbon emissions from the oil and gas deposits and their contribution to the global GHG emissions is of great importance and should be further investigated among transects and comparing with other available oil and gas deposits infrastructures in the region and outside.

-The oil and gas industry started to be developed in the Tatarstan Republic since 1943 and in 1970 reaches the maximum in oil extraction, which was recorded in the pine forests.
-Tree-ring width chronology shows higher suppression during the oil extraction for the UVRT site, which is also reflected in the tree-ring 13C values.
-This can be explained by the negative impact of developed oil and gas infrastructure on the forest.
-Our finding is in line with Pickell et al. [22], who showed anthropogenic disturbance in developed oil and gas activities on forest landscapes in the USA.
+Our results at the tree-ring level shows higher suppression during the oil extraction for the UVRT site, which is also reflected in the tree-ring 13C values.
+This can be explained by the negative impact of developed oil and gas infrastructure on the pine forest.
+Our finding is in line with Pickell et al. [25], who showed anthropogenic disturbance in developed oil and gas activities on forest landscapes in the USA.

 Interestingly, pine trees from the natural reserve Raifa site, which is undisturbed by direct human impact show more positive tree-ring with variability compared to the human-induced UVRT site.
 However, tree-ring 13C, CH4 and CO2 in soil showed more negative values compared to the oil and gas deposits UVRT site.
 One of the explanations can be that pine trees from natural reserve site are more sensitive to the impact of greenhouse emissions, while pine trees from the human-induced site are already stressed by the local and global impact.
 Significant impact of local oil extraction and global hydrocarbon emissions was revealed for UVRT site, which supports our hypothesis that both local and global hydrocarbon emissions affect local pine forests.
-Increasing of intrinsic water use efficiency (iWUE) along with decreasing tree-ring width chronology from the oil and gas deposits indicate on developing of drought conditions during the vegetation period, which is confirmed by the local and spatial climatic correlation analyses.
+Increasing of intrinsic water use efficiency (iWUE) along with decreasing tree-ring width chronology from the oil and gas deposits indicate on developing of drought conditions (Figure 4) during the vegetation period, which is confirmed by the local and spatial climatic correlation analyses.
+Despite site-specific and species-specific differences study by Guerrieri et al. [17] showed that NOx pollutions alter the iWUE by confirming impact of anthropogenic factors on oak trees.

 Increasing evapotranspiration and extreme changes in air temperatures, less clouds and decreasing of precipitation lead to developing drier environmental conditions.
 Pine trees from Raifa site recorded more pronounced drought conditions during July over the period from 1970 to 2021.
 Further local oil and gas developments and their impacts on forest ecosystems should be better tracked and analysed along the transect for long-term monitoring.

 5. Conclusions